Skip to main content

 Support for Jewish students

-The University provides support for all of our students regardless of their religion, race, national origin, gender, sexual orientation or political viewpoint.
+The University provides support for all of our students regardless of their religion, race, national origin, gender,sexual orientation or political viewpoint.
 In light of the growth of antisemitism in our community, we also recognize that additional attention needs to be paid to our Jewish community to ensure their safety and well-being.
 In collaboration with Hillel, we contributed to and participated in the MegaShabbat at Ryan Fieldhouse that attracted 500 students in February.
-Members of the administration host dinners for Jewish students to assess how they are experiencing the University and participate in Jewish cultural and religious activities.
+Members of the administration hosted dinners for Jewish students to assess how they were experiencing the University and participated in Jewish cultural and religious activities including a Passover seder at the President’s residence.

 Surveys to assess the climate for Jewish students on campus